Gerard Leone

 Gerard T. “Gerry” Leone Jr. served as the District Attorney of Middlesex County, Massachusetts from 2007 to 2013.
-He is currently a partner at the law firm, Nixon Peabody.
+He was formerly a partner at the law firm, Nixon Peabody.
+He was then the General Counsel for the Office of the President at UMass.
+He currently leads the Higher Education legal practice as Special Counsel at Hunton Andrews Kurth, LLP.

 Early life and education

 Leone was born in Franklin, Massachusetts and attended Harvard University, where he was a member of the Harvard Crimson football team from 1982–85, and the Harvard Boxing Club.
 He attended Suffolk University Law School at night, graduating in 1989.

 Legal career

 Leone's first legal job was as an assistant district attorney in the Middlesex County District Attorney's office.
 He worked there for a little over a decade before taking a job as an Assistant United States Attorney in the District of Massachusetts.
 His most notable case was the prosecution of Richard Reid, better known as the "Shoe Bomber".

 He was named the FBI Director's Award and the Executive Office for the United States Attorneys’ Director’s Award.
 He served in the office from 2001 to 2005 and was eventually promoted to be the First Assistant United States Attorney.

 In 2006, Leone resigned from his federal prosecutor position in order to serve as the Middlesex County District Attorney.
 He was reelected for a second term in 2010.

 In April 2013, Leone resigned as Middlesex County District Attorney in order to become a partner at Nixon Peabody (focusing on governmental investigations and white collar criminal defense).